 We should resolve that no matter how serious our circumstances, no matter what kind of hardship befalls us, no matter how weak we are, or how negative, we must not lose faith in dispositional change, nor in the words spoken by God.
 God gave man a promise, and man must have the resolve and perseverance to receive this promise.
 God does not like cowards, God likes people with resolve.
 You may have revealed much corruption, you may have taken many a crooked path, or committed many a transgression, or previously defied God; alternatively, there may be blasphemy, or grumblings, or defiance toward God in some people’s hearts—but God does not look at these things, God only looks at whether someday they will change.
 In the Bible, there is a story about the return of the prodigal son.
 Why did the Lord Jesus tell such a parable?
 God’s will to save mankind is sincere.
 He gives people opportunities to repent and opportunities to change.
 During this process, He understands people and has a profound knowledge of their weaknesses and the extent of their corruption.
 He knows that they will stumble and fail.
 It is like when children learn to walk: No matter how strong your body, there will be times when you stumble, and times when you are tripped up.
 God understands each person as a mother understands her child.
 He understands each person’s difficulties, He understands each person’s weaknesses, and He understands, too, each person’s needs; He understands, moreover, what problems people will encounter in the process of entering dispositional change, what kinds of weaknesses they will suffer from, what kinds of failures will occur—there is nothing God understands better.
 Thus does God scrutinize the innermost heart of man.
 No matter how weak you are, as long as you do not forsake God’s name, as long as you do not leave God, and do not stray from this way, then you will always have the opportunity to achieve dispositional change.
 Our having the opportunity to achieve a change in our disposition means that we have hope of remaining, and our having hope of remaining means we have hope of God’s salvation.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
-What Changes in Disposition Are, and the Path to Changes in Disposition
+The Path of Practice Toward Changing One’s Disposition